10zin997/Spender/README.md

 # What we will learn

-1. Incorporate public packages into your project.
+1. Incorporate public packages into your project.(Icon library)
-2. Incorporate Apple's Collection library into your project.
+2. Incorporate Apple's Collection library into your project.(to use dataType OrderedDictionary)
-3. Add charts using third party library
+3. Add charts using third party library.
+(Graph library)
-3. Fetch data from an API.
+4. Data fetching from an API using Combine.
-4.
+5. Data handling and computation.